On March 31, 2021, my last living grandparent passed away.

 First, some background.

-She grew up modest with five siblings, including a severely disabled brother.
-My great grandmother was a bitter, angry woman and my great grandfather, though very handsome, was slow mentally.
+She grew up modestly with five siblings, including a severely disabled brother.
+My great-grandmother was a bitter, angry woman and my great-grandfather, though very handsome, was slow mentally.
 Like everyone in the depression era, the Drakes scrapped for food.
 My great-grandmother was fairly adept and was able to keep her family fed and housed.
 When Joan graduated from high school, she took a trip to California that summer to visit a cousin.
 She fell in love with the sunshine, the mountains, and the energy of the West Coast.